vodafone-chair/ns3-sumo-coupling/traci/doc/README.md

 ### Description

 This ns3 module implements a bidirectional coupling to the road traffic simulator [SUMO](https://software.dlr.de/p/sumo/home/).
 It dynamically synchronizes the positions of SUMO vehicles with corresponding ns3 nodes.
-Additionally, the state of SUMO vehicles can be controlled via ns3 for e.g. changing the speed.
+Additionally, the state of SUMO vehicles can be controlled via ns3, e.g. for changing the speed.
 The module is built up on the [TraCI API](http://sumo.dlr.de/wiki) of the SUMO simulator.
 The module prerequisites a SUMO installation of version 0.29.0 or higher, but no additional sources.

 ### Usage